Snow heaven on the Gunflint Trail

 What's more, the food is very good — try the Jack Daniels porterhouse — and it's served in a hearty atmosphere that transcends the usual skier-snowmobiler divisions.
 218-388-2214.

-The Gunflint Lodge serves sophisticated northwoods cuisine in its popular restaurant and more casual fare in a bistro, both overlooking Gunflint Lake.
+The Gunflint Lodge serves sophisticated northwoods cuisine in its popular restaurant Justine's and more casual fare in a bistro, both overlooking Gunflint Lake.

-Skiing: In the Central Gunflint, Bearskin and Golden Eagle share a 66-kilometer network of trails, 36 of them also groomed for skating, and three of them lighted.
+Skiing: In the Central Gunflint, Bearskin and Golden Eagle share a 70-kilometer network of trails, 36 of them also groomed for skating, and three of them lighted.

 In Upper Gunflint, the Gunflint Lodge, Heston's, Gunflint Pines and Moosehorn Lodge share 90 kilometers, 24 of them groomed for skating.

-The 29-kilometer Banadad Trail connects the central and upper systems and is used by Boundary Country Trekking and Old Northwoods Lodge.
+The 29-kilometer Banadad Trail connects the central and upper systems and is used by Boundary Country Trekking and lodges around Poplar Lake.

 Excursions: Boundary Country Trekking organizes lodge-to-lodge and yurt-to-yurt skiing.

 For more, see From yurt to B&B on the Gunflint.

-Snowshoeing/hiking: Two half-mile trails provide lovely views of this pristine wilderness.
 Thirteen miles from Grand Marais, the Northern Light Lake Trail climbs up Blueberry Hill to its bald basalt pate and a panorama of the lake and Brule River stretching into the distance.
-Many varieties of lichen grow here, as well as blueberries.
+Sometimes the parking lot isn't plowed, however.

 Sixteen miles farther, turn off on County Road 66 and drive two miles, just past the Flour Lake Campground.